There is much to see and do around The Inn on Ferry Street. Here are a few suggestions to help you experience the most during your visit to Detroit!

 333 Madison Avenue

 This recently restored, 450 seat theatre features live comedic and musical productions every Wednesday through Sunday.
-Theatre and dinner packages are available.

 350 Madison Ave